naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Boost your WordPress site's revenue by rotating affiliate offers, coupons, and sponsored content based on user context and behavior.
+Boost your WordPress site's revenue with smart ad, affiliate, and coupon optimization.

 ## Features
-- Add and manage multiple offers (affiliate, coupon, sponsored)
-- Shortcode to display offers anywhere on your site
+- Automatically optimizes ad placements
-- Click tracking for performance analytics
+- Enhances affiliate link performance
+- Displays targeted coupon offers
-- Simple admin interface for offer management
+- Easy-to-use admin settings

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the 'Revenue Booster' menu to add your offers
+3. Go to Settings > Revenue Booster to configure options.

 ## Setup
-- Add offers through the admin panel (title, URL, type, content)
-- Use the shortcode `[wp_revenue_booster]` in posts, pages, or widgets
+- Enable or disable ad, affiliate, and coupon optimization in the settings.
+- Customize which features to use on your site.

 ## Usage
-- The shortcode will display a randomly selected offer
-- Clicks are tracked for analytics
-- Manage and update offers from the admin panel
+- The plugin will automatically inject optimized content into your site's footer.
+- Monitor performance and adjust settings as needed.

-## Requirements
+## Support
-- WordPress 5.0 or higher
-- PHP 7.0 or higher
+For support, please visit our website or contact us directly.